-Connecting Presidential Collections (a centralized site for searching across presidential collections) provides access to a letter, November 25, 1785, from Waller to James Madison explaining his reasons for not attending the Court of Appeals in Richmond and describing the difficulties of serving during the Revolutionary war.
+Founders Online, from the National Archives and Records Administration, provides access to a letter, November 25, 1785, from Waller to James Madison explaining his reasons for not attending the Court of Appeals in Richmond and describing the difficulties of serving during the Revolutionary war.

 When by an Act, in 1779, the Courts were removed to Richmond, I should have resigned; had not the next Session of Assembly fixed the Admiralty Court here.
 When, after fleeing from Leslie & Arnold twice, I found I must fall under the Power of Lord Cornwallis, and expected to be paroled, or carried into Captivity, that this Disability might not be detrimental, I wrote a Letter of Resignation to the Governor, and sent it to Major Day for a Conveyance; but he, scarcely escaping himself, left the Letter behind him.
 After the Enemy had quitted the Town, and I had, by a lucky accident, escaped a Parole, hearing of the Letter, I sent for and destroyed it.
 For, having been severely pillaged by the Enemy; a little by others; and grievously by the Paper Money, and the advantages taken under the Laws relating to it, I was obliged to take this Step to pay taxes and subsist.